 Conclusion Interview Statements

-Andrea Cupp: The longer the tissue sits, the harder it can be used to work with.
-May need to practice making precise cuts [1].
+Andrea Cupp: The longer the tissue sits, the harder it can be to work with.
+You may need to practice making precise cuts [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 2.2. and 2.3.